Yet another wayward archipelago

 During the Hanseatic period, island Borkum was a well-known pirate’s nest, including of the Liekedeelers.
 Island Borkum is somewhat different from the other islands of the Wadden Sea archipelago because it consists partly of boulder clay.
 Therefore, it is fixed on its spot.
 It does not ‘walk’ like other islands do.
 Therefore too, it is the only island the Romans mentioned.
 They called it Burchana fabaria ‘beans island’.
 During the Early Middle Ages, Borkum was part of the saltmarsh island Bant, that also encompassed the current islands Juist and Norderney.
 After heavy storms, Bant was shattered into pieces.
 Small remains of Bant south of Borkum, disappeared into the waves in 1781.

 There exists a saga in region Ostfriesland about island Borkum, which tells how its women fought against the famous pirate Schwarze Rolf ‘Black Rolf’.
 It also helps to explain why its women started to wear trousers.
+It also, albeit very subtle and indirect, touches upon prostitution.
 What the saga furthermore nicely illustrates, are the connections of Ostfriesland with the rebellion and piracy of the Republic in its struggle for liberation from Spain.
 Something Dutch people in general are not aware of, and Ostfriesland never received credits for.